10 Facts About The Ringed Tree Boa

 Source: iNaturalist user ESTEBAN AGUDELO RODRIGUEZ – CC BY 4.0

-Ringed tree boas inhabit a decent stretch of territory, from Nicaragua, through Costa Rica and Panama to Venezuela.
+Ringed tree boas inhabit a decent stretch of territory, from Nicaragua, through Costa Rica and Panama to Colombia.
 However, they’re extremely uncommon within that territory, and spotting one is a very lucky experience to have.
-Scientists conducted one survey in Costa Rica’s Caño Palma Biological Station.
-Over a ten year period, they encountered just 26 ringed tree boas.
-Another herpetologist spent 10 years searching before finally encountering just one.

 For whatever reason, this species is naturally sparse, never gathering in vast colonies like garter snakes or even some US rattlesnakes.
 The scientists’ best detection trick was eyeshine – ringed tree boas have naturally reflective orange eyes, which show up vividly in the blare of a torch.

-4 Attacks if provoked
+4 Turns savage if provoked

 Corallus annulatus isn’t an aggressive, violent snake.
 They won’t spot you, freeze for a second, then engage in a brutal charge.
 It’s perfectly possible to walk under one resting on a branch and suffer no ill effects.
 However, if you decide to touch a ringed tree boa, then they tend to bite instantly.
 They bite without hesitation, and with long (though non-venomous) front fangs, this bite can be extremely painful.